A knife attack in Australia against a bishop and a priest is being treated as terrorism, police say

 The premier of New South Wales, Chris Minns, described the scenes as “disturbing” on social media and urged the community to remain calm and “stick together.”
 Religious leaders expressed shock and condolences.

 Fairfield Mayor Frank Carbone, leader of the neighboring municipal government, described the bishop as a community leader.
 “This is a very emotional situation.
-Obviously the community is very upset,” Carbone told Sky News.
+Obviously the community is very upset,” Carbone said.

 Christ the Good Shepherd had been preparing for Palm Sunday later this month.